wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/axon-mobilenet-12.png

 Drop a .mp4 in the dropzone, or click to select the file.
-Once the file is in the dropzone, click “Save”.
+Once the file is in the dropzone, click "Save".

 When uploaded, you will see the video in the dropdown menu, allowing you to select it for the test.